andreacasalino/Minimal-Socket/README.md

 **Run the Samples**

-Check the *README.md* inside Samples/Tcp/ and Samples/Udp/
+Check the *README.md* inside Samples/Tcp/ and Samples/Udp/ to understand the samples purpose and how to run them

 **Download compiled binaries**